Vaccinations by the maternity and child health clinic

 More information on vaccines is available on the home page of the National Institute for Health and Welfare.

-Advice on vaccinations needed for international travel and the required injections are provided by the health centre.
-A fee is often charged for these vaccines.
+Advice on vaccinations and vaccinations needed for international travel are provided by the health centre.
+A fee is often charged for vaccines that are not part of the vaccination programme.